-Engaging fun activities with friends and family consistently, Playing games at least twice each month, and time with friends at least twice monthly.
+Engaging fun activities with friends and family consistently, Playing games at least twice each month, and having time with friends at least twice monthly.

 Spending according to our budget and consistently saving money.
 Communicating with my husband weekly about our finances.
-Spending some money on fund activities each month.
+Spending money on fund activities each month.

 Describe a “7” rather than a “10” in each area of your life?
 Challenge your standards.
 Trust you intuition with this activity by quickly writing down what comes up.